 So, what happens now?

 If you work in the scaffolding industry and you think you are owed a rebate, call our expert team on 0330 122 9972 and we will do all of the hard work for you.
 We take care of all of the paperwork as well as deal with HMRC on your behalf.
-And your money could be back in your account within 21 days where it belongs.
+And once you claim has been submitted to HMRC, your money could be back in your account within 21 days where it belongs.